When is the best time to visit Malaysia?

 The best time to visit Malaysia depends on the region you wish to visit.
-The country is split into two main areas: Peninsular Malaysia and Borneo.
-Here are some travel tips for your Malaysia tour.
+The country is split into three main areas: Peninsular Malaysia West, Peninsular Malaysia East and Borneo.
+Here are some travel tips for your Malaysia tour, and also a list curated by our experts on the top things to explore in Malaysia.

 Malaysia is hot and humid for most of the year, and interspersed with tropical rain showers.
-The monsoon season on the east coast is between November and February, which is at the same time when the west coast experiences sunny and dry weather.
+The monsoon season on the eastern side of the Peninsula is between November and February, which is at the same time when the west coast experiences sunny and dry weather.
 Conversely, the wettest months on the west coast are April to October, which are the driest months on the east coast.
+The months between March and October are the best time to visit Borneo.

 - Visit Batu caves, one of Kuala Lumpur’s most popular tourist destinations.
 The limestone caves feature Hindu shrines along with depictions of Hindu mythology

-- Head to Kinabatangan and visit the Sepilok orangutan rehabilitation center to meet these shaggy-haired creatures
+- Head to Kinabatangan in Borneo and visit the Sepilok orangutan rehabilitation center to meet these shaggy-haired creatures

 - Spend time on the pristine beaches of Langkawi